GeoscienceAustralia/ptha/misc/nearshore_testing_2020/swals/README.md

 ## Procedure to run the tsunami models

-Assuming all the dependent files are set-up correctly (i.e. elevation data is under the `../elevation` folder, breakwalls are in the `../breakwalls` folder), then on NCI's gadi machine the models can be run like this:
+Assuming all the dependent files are set-up correctly (i.e. elevation data is under the `../elevation` folder, breakwalls are in the `../breakwalls` folder, sources are in the `../sources` folder, etc), then on NCI's gadi machine the models can be run like this:

 * Load the required compilers / libraries etc: